Grammarly Pro can turn experienced copywriters into something approaching a skilled proofreader. But read on for my August 2024 update at the end!

 I tend not to agree with suggestions about delivery (in purple), but I may acquiesce to one in 10 or so,

 Engagement – in green – always gets a "very engaging" score when I write, thank heavens, so I must be doing something right.
-There's also a plagiarism checker available, but I can't say I have ever used it.
+There's also a plagiarism checker available, but I can't say I have ever used it as I only ever write original content.

 And it has probably almost paid for itself in paper and ink costs, too.